lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/task.md

 - Triggers a host update when the task changes status
 - Handles race conditions, ensuring that only the latest task invocation completes the task
 - Renders the correct template for the current task status
-- Aborting tasks with an AbortController
+- Allows aborting tasks with an `AbortController`

 This removes most of the boilerplate for correctly using async data from your code, and ensures robust handling of race conditions and other edge-cases.